Quantum periodicity and Kirillov-Reshetikhin modules: Introduction

 The paper is organized as follows.
 In Section \ref{statement} we state the main periodicity and quantum periodicity results and we give several examples.
 In Section \ref{un} we give the necessary reminders on the representation theory of quantum affine algebras.
 In Section \ref{deux} we recall how the $T$-system appears in the Grothendieck ring of the category of representations and we prove it has also other incarnations.
 We conclude in Section \ref{trois} with the proof of the quantum periodicity.

 {\bf Acknowledgment : } The author is very grateful to Bernard Leclerc for many discussions over the years and to Bernhard Keller for useful remarks and explanations about \cite{k} and its consequences.
+The author would you like to thank Laura Fedele for her careful reading and for pointing typos in a former version of this paper.
 The author is supported by the European Research Council under the European Union's Framework Programme H2020 with ERC Grant Agreement number 647353 Qaffine.